Homeism/-pkmn-chonk/README.md

 ## Purpose

 This module provides signatures and key agreement based on Curve25519 in Swift.
-This library is meant to be compatible and syntactically similar to Apple's [`CryptoKit`](https://developer.apple.com/documentation/cryptokit) framework, which is only available for their recent operating system
+This library is meant to be compatible and syntactically similar to Apple's [`CryptoKit`](https://developer.apple.com/documentation/cryptokit) framework, which is only available for their recent operating systems.
+This library provides similar capabilities